pipoket/booru-grabber/README.md

     # easy_install pip

     (Now, here we install required libraries for gelbooru-grabber)
+    # pip install wxPython
     # pip install gevent
     # pip install PySocks

-Download the tar gzipped files from the Downloads section.
+Download Grabber as a ZIP archive from [Release page](https://github.com/pipoket/booru-grabber/releases).
 Extract the files in the archive you downloaded to the location wherever you want.
 You should extract the scripts to the location where you have permission to write.
 After extraction, run the grabber.py script.
 Have fun!